-Updated 3 April 2018: RootsRated raised $6.5MM Series A and announced its relo to Atlanta.
+Updated In June 2018: TFP reporter Mark Pace reported RootsRated had shifted from B2C to B2B white-labeling its software and custom content for other brands.
+Atlanta's concentration of tech talent and corporate brands was attractive.
+3 April 2018: RootsRated raised $6.5MM Series A from TechOperators, Fidelis, Alerion and others, and announced its relo to Atlanta.
 9 Feb.
 2017: CEO Glover said 8 Feb that the company generated nearly $1.5MM revenue in 2016 and will pursue further capital.-Ed.

 ROOTSRATED, the Chattanooga media platform focusing on outdoors-experience content, has raised "around $3MM" since its inception in 2011, including progress thus far in a Series A raise still underway.

 Founder/CEO Fynn Glover confirmed for Venture Nashville that the Series A target is $2MM, of which more than $1.5MM has been raised, reflecting a $100K rise since the company filed Oct.
 30.

 Glover, 27, said the company is likely to pursue a Series B raise in 2016, with a target possibly in the $3MM-$5MM range.

 Within about 12 months, Glover said he expects the company to reach breakeven or better and have a profile in about 25 U.S. markets.
 The company's outdoors positioning is aligned with a widely recognized trend in Americans' increased interest in healthy lifestyles, he said.

 RootsRated is a four-year-old B2B play, generating revenue by monetizing its content through relationships with major brands and retailers -- first in Outdoors, and perhaps eventually in such additional verticals as Travel, Hospitality, Healthcare and others, said Glover.